-Primary Liver Cancer means the Cancer has started in the liver.
-Secondary Cancers happen when Cancer cells break away from the primary site and travel to other parts of the body through the blood or lymphatic system.
-Liver Cancer is the 5th most common Cancer in men and the 9th most common in women.
+Primary Liver Cancer means the cancer has started in the liver.
+Secondary cancer happens when Cancer cells break away from the primary site and travel to other parts of the body through the blood or lymphatic system.
+Liver Cancer is the 5th most common cancer in men and the 9th most common in women.
 Treatments include surgery, ablation, embolisation therapy, radiotherapy, chemotherapy, targeted therapy, selective internal radiation therapy and Immunotherapy.
 Get verified second opinions from OncoConnect’s curated list of international Oncologists.

 About Liver Cancer

 Primary liver cancer means the cancer has started in the liver.
-Secondary cancers happen when cancer cells break away from the primary site and travel to other parts of the body through the blood or lymphatic system.
+Secondary cancer happens when cancer cells break away from the primary site and travel to other parts of the body through the blood or lymphatic system.

 Liver cancer is the fifth most commonly occurring cancer in men and the ninth most common in women.
-There was an approximate 1 million cases of liver cancer reported in 2018 globally.
+There were an approximate 1 million cases of liver cancer reported in 2018 globally.

-Symptoms of liver caner include yellowing of the skin and whites of the eyes (jaundice), itching, feeling sick, swollen tummy (abdomen), loss of appetite or feeling full after eating small amounts, pain in the abdomen or right shoulder or a lump on the right side of the abdomen.
-Factors which can increase the chances of getting liver cancer include family history, Chronic Viral Hepatitis, Cirrhosis, gender and alcohol abuse.
+Symptoms of liver cancer include the yellowing of the skin and whites of the eyes (jaundice), itching, feeling sick, swollen tummy (abdomen), the loss of appetite or feeling full after eating small amounts, and pain in the abdomen or right shoulder or a lump on the right side of the abdomen.
+Factors which increase the chances of getting liver cancer include family history, Chronic Viral Hepatitis, Cirrhosis, gender and alcohol abuse.

 To know more about liver cancer you can refer to our Liver Cancer Guide